I’m 36 years old and I am going to start getting an allowance.

 - Allow me to save money for long-term goals, like fun solo trips with friends

 One challenge I anticipate is exactly defining those ground rules.
 We’ve discussed it some and some purchases are obvious – the aforementioned massages and face masks.
 But I can foresee some things being a little murky.
-Face masks are allowance items but shampoo isn’t… right?
-But what if I up my game from drug-store shampoo to salon brands, could it become allowance.
+Beauty masks are allowance items but shampoo isn’t… right?
+But what if I up my game from drug-store shampoo to salon brands, could it become allowance?
 I expect my husband and I will have to keep discussing ground rules over the first few months we try it out.
 I’ll let you know how it goes.